Originally published on August 3, 2020, by Rocky Trifari.

 For as long as I can remember, ConvertKit was strictly text-based.
 They recently launched the new editor (shown above) which allows SOME styling.
 (I was able to add a photo!)
 You should still try not to do anything elaborate, otherwise, you might reduce the deliverability of your emails.

 ConvertKit generally sticks to plain HTML without any excessive styling added to it.
 You can mess around a bit with a handful of supported fonts, text size, images, buttons, and so on… but you’re honestly better off doing LESS so MORE people get your email.

-The more fancy you try to make your mailings, the greater the risk they will never see the light of day.
+The fancier you try to make your mailings, the greater the risk they will never see the light of day.

 It sucks, but that’s just how the internet works nowadays.
 Too many spammers have abused sending flashy photo-rich emails with huge, colorful headlines.